Introduction

 Sometimes a question will have been set up in such a way that it is not clear what the question means.
 You can view the original variable labels (the source labels read from the raw data file) in the Variables and Question tab by pressing the source labels icon in the toolbar, which causes a new column, Source Label, to appear between Name and Label.

 To change variable labels back to their original labels, right-click on the variables of interest and select Revert to Source Label (this option will only appear if the Source Label and the Label are different).
-To undo the setup of a question in it's entirety, select all variables in the question, right-click and select Revert to Source.
+To undo the setup of a question in its entirety, select all variables in the question, right-click, and select Revert to Source.

 How to Combine Variables into a Single Question